Lucaas-o/Lucaas-o/README.md

   - Create a Weather App
   - Wrap up my Expense Tracker
 - **Current Projects:**
-  - [Cosmic-Bouncer](https://github.com/alicelee2735/Cosmic-Bouncer) (A space-themed game built with JavaScript and Phaser.js - Collab with alicelee2735)
+  - 🌌 [Cosmic-Bouncer](https://github.com/alicelee2735/Cosmic-Bouncer) (A space-themed game built with JavaScript - Collab with alicelee2735)
-  - Discord Bot (JavaScript) - A bot for automating server tasks and fun interactions
+  - 🤖 Discord Bot (JavaScript) - A bot for automating server tasks and fun interactions
-  - Password Generator (HTML, CSS, JS) - A tool for generating secure passwords
+  - 🔒 Password Generator (HTML, CSS, JS) - A tool for generating secure passwords
 - *Explore my repositories for more!*

 ---